jo/sync-tank/migrations.md

 1. we cannot rely on transactions to transform data, and
 2. there might be clients around that still depend on older versions of the schema.

-How can we make sure different API-versions are still supported in our distributed system?
-How can we address the problem that there may be clients running older versions of our application after being offline for some time?
-How can we deal with the fact that an older application might be confronted with newer schema versions because other clients in the system have been updated already and are distributing data that adheres to these newer versions?
+How can we address the problem that there may be clients running older versions of our application?
+How can we deal with the fact that an older application might be confronted with newer data because other clients in the system have been updated already and are distributing newer versions of that data?
 These are among the questions we will have to answer if we want to build larger systems with enough flexibility to respond to change-requests.

 At the time of this writing, this is still largely unexplored terrain.
 You will have a hard time finding articles on this topic, let alone guidelines or collections of best practices.
 In this article, we will make an effort to start filling this gap.
-In what follows, you will find a detailed exposition of our thoughts on different strategies for managing distributed data migrations.
+In what follows, you will find a detailed exposition of our thoughts on different strategies for managing distributed data migrations in Apache CouchDB.
 We will start with simple solutions for simple scenarios and work our way up to the complex offline-first, decentralized, multi-client, scalable systems that we are challenged to build.

 <figure>
   <img src="images/authors.jpg" alt="The authors: Matthias and Johannes" />
   <figcaption>The authors: Matthias and Johannes</figcaption>
 </figure>

 Before you follow us deeper into this discussion and open your minds and hearts to what we have to say, you might want to know who we are and what we do and why you would listen to us in the first place.
 We are: Johannes J. Schmidt and Matthias Dumke, data architects at a company called [immmr](https://www.immmr.com/), a subsidiary of Deutsche Telekom.
-The company's main product is an offline capable app that brings communication to the next level as they say in the product department.
-It's designed to operate at a large scale in a distributed scenario.
-Our agile teams work on Android, iOS, desktop and web clients as well as on server side services.
-Our role is to ensure a seamless integration of data synchronisation between all clients, which is why we are facing on a daily basis all the above mentioned challenges of changing data structures in an offline capable multi client environment.
+The company's main product, [Orbit](https://www.orbit-app.com), is an offline capable app that brings communication to the next level as they say in the product department.
+It's designed to operate at a large scale in a variety of network conditions (no data available, only GSM, etc.).
+Our agile teams work on Android, iOS, desktop and web clients as well as on server-side services.
+Our role is to ensure a seamless integration of data synchronisation between all parts of the system, which is why we are facing on a daily basis all the above mentioned challenges of changing data structures in an offline capable multi client environment.

 Moreover Johannes has a decade's worth of experience with distributed databases.
 He has authored and worked on several widely used tools in the Apache CouchDB ecosystem.
 He is the main author of the [CouchDB Best Practices](http://ehealthafrica.github.io/couchdb-best-practices/) guidelines he compiled during his work at [eHealth Africa](https://www.ehealthafrica.org/).

+## i Who is CouchDB?

+- Why CouchDB? -> Sync
+- Offline-Camp
+- CouchDB basic concepts
+- Background of this article: eHealth, immmr, offline-camp
+- Move 'why couchdb' paragraph from below (chapter 4) to here

 ## 2 Setting the stage: A toy problem

 While this article is not supposed to be a tutorial, it will be instructive to have a working example at hands to illustrate some points.
-Our example of choice is the 'Hello World' of web applications, the todo-app, though what we have to say is not only relevant for web applications.
+Our example of choice is the 'Hello World' of apps, the todo-app.
 A simple todo-app does not look like the most daunting challenge to face from a data architecture perspective: todos can have titles and texts, maybe a creation date and a done-flag.
 None of this would make you sit down and write an article about different strategies for how to accomodate this information.
 But things get a lot more interesting once we agree to meet a few additional requirements:

 1. Users should be able to edit their todos even when their internet connection is unstable or down and the application should synchronize all changes once it re-connects.
 In other words: the app must be offline-capable (what exactly this means will become clearer as we go along).
 2. The application development should be agile, meaning that we want to support frequent changes to all aspects of the system, including the data schema.

 These two requirements lead us to think about distributed migrations.
-Because imagine product comes up the next day with their latest idea: a todo should no longer just be open or done but should hold a number of different progress states like 'started', 'blocked', 'rejected', 'completed', etc. No problem, right?
+This may start in the product department, where product managers [obviously](https://medium.com/swlh/designers-will-design-developers-will-develop-and-why-you-must-stop-them-399255275593) want to evolve the app into a full-fledged project management suite.Product decides that a todo should no longer just be open or done but should hold a number of different progress states like 'started', 'blocked', 'rejected', 'completed', etc. No problem, right?
 We just tweak the schema a bit, the todo state is no longer a Boolean but some form of String or Enum that can hold multiple values and we are done. - But wait, what about the todos that are already in the system? - Maybe we can update them?
 Or maybe the apps should be able to deal with both kinds of todos? - So we should support two schema versions now and old documents are still valid?
 And what if someone is using the old version of the app on their phone?
 The old version doesn't know anything about the new progress states.
 How could it possibly deal with documents of the new format? - We could force people to upgrade their apps so everybody at least agrees on the new schema. - So you want to make the entire application unusable unless someone goes to the appstore and updates to the latest version?
 This is not very appealing. - Do you have a better idea?

 In fact, we do.
 Stay tuned.